ochand-upc/llm-chat-rag/README.md

 - **OpenAI GPT-4o-mini Model:** Uses OpenAI's GPT-4o-mini to generate answers based on the retrieved context.
 - **ChromaDB Integration:** Uses ChromaDB for efficient document retrieval and context management.
 - **Command-line interface:** Interact with the system through an intuitive CLI, allowing commands such as `/help`, `/exit`, and `/sources`.
+- **Web Interface:** Access the chatbot through a modern web interface using FastAPI.

 ## Prerequisites